Excel Exercises Practice Name

-Excel has basic shortcuts to help you bold, underline, italicize, and strikethrough text in your cells.
-While these shortcuts are very simple, they can save you lots of time while formatting your Excel spreadsheets and getting things to look nice.
+Excel has basic shortcuts to help you bold, underline, italicize, and strikethrough text in the cells of your spreadsheet.
+While these shortcuts are simple, they can save you lots of time while formatting your Excel spreadsheets and getting things to look nice.

-Simply select all the cells that you want to be bold, then hold Ctrl and press B. This will turn all the selected cells bold.
-If all the selected cells are already bold, it will return them to normal (or un-bold them).
+Simply select all the cells which contain text that you want to be bold, then hold Ctrl and press B. This will turn all the text in all selected cells bold.
+If all the selected cells are already bold, it will return them to standard (or un-bold them).

 In Excel for Mac, hold the ⌘ (command) key rather than Ctrl key and press B.